zetxx/migration-collection/README.md

 Simple implementation of migration collection, ideas written down. aims to be easy for use, easy to be extended.

-currently only filesystem migration is implemented
+currently only filesystem and mssql migration is implemented

 - `feeder` - feeds with data collection, reads files from fs, and filters them based on extension